 What are the symptoms of Hashimoto’s disease?

 Many people with Hashimoto’s disease have no symptoms at first.
-As the disease slowly progresses, the thyroid usually enlarges and may cause the front of the neck to look swollen.
-The enlarged thyroid, called a goiter, may create a feeling of fullness in the throat, though it is usually not painful.
+As the disease slowly progresses, the thyroid usually gets larger and may cause the front of the neck to look swollen.
+The enlarged thyroid, called a goiter, may create a feeling of fullness in your throat, though it is usually not painful.
 After many years, or even decades, damage to the thyroid causes it to shrink and the goiter to disappear.

 - weight gain